MedVeriSeg: Teaching LISA-Like Medical Segmentation Models to Verify Query Validity Without Extra Training: Introduction

-Existing studies have demonstrated that, for LISA-like methods, the information encoded in the [SEG] token directly influences the segmentation results \cite{tong2025medisee,lisa-READ}.
-This motivates us to further investigate whether the feature distribution of the [SEG] token exhibits distinguishable patterns under true and false queries.
-We draw on the visualization strategies adopted in MediSee \cite{tong2025medisee} and READ \cite{lisa-READ} to analyze the feature distribution of the [SEG] token.
-Specifically, we compute the similarity between the [SEG] token feature and the image features derived from the last hidden layer of the MLLM output, and then visualize the resulting similarity matrix as a heatmap.
-As shown in Figure \ref{fig:vis_1}, we observe that, when presented with a valid query, these models tend to focus their attention on the true target region and its surrounding areas, with the heatmap exhibiting clear concentration and well-defined intensity patterns.
-In contrast, when the queried object does not actually exist in the medical image, the heatmap typically appears irregular, diffuse, and unfocused.
+Existing studies on LISA-like methods have demonstrated that the information encoded by the \texttt{[SEG]} token directly affects the resulting segmentation masks \cite{tong2025medisee,lisa-READ}.
+Motivated by this observation, we further investigate whether the feature distribution of the \texttt{[SEG]} token exhibits distinguishable patterns under true and false medical image segmentation queries.
+We draw on the visualization strategies adopted in READ \cite{lisa-READ} to analyze the feature distribution of the \texttt{[SEG]} token.
+Specifically, we compute the similarity matrix between the \texttt{[SEG]} token feature and the image features derived from the last hidden layer of the MLLM output, and then visualize the resulting similarity matrix as a heatmap.
+As shown in Figure \ref{fig:vis_1}, when presented with a valid query, the \texttt{[SEG]} token tends to attend to the true target region and its surrounding areas, producing a heatmap with clear concentration and well-defined intensity patterns.
+In contrast, when the queried object is absent from the medical image, the heatmap typically appears irregular, diffuse, and unfocused.